 TEAM Coalition traveled to Frisco, TX for the 2018 NCAA Division I Football Championship on January 6, 2018 to reward fans who made the Responsibility Has Its Rewards pledge to:

 • Always Buckle Up – Every Trip, Every Time

 • Never Drive Drunk

 • Never Provide Alcohol to Anyone Under 21

-Fans from all over the country gathered at Toyota Stadium in Frisco, TX to watch the Jacksonville State University Gamecocks take on the North Dakota State University Bison.
-NDSU won a record fifth-straight title by jumping out to a quick lead and keeping their foot on the gas for the majority of the game.
-Hundreds of fans from both schools took time to make the responsibility pledge while enjoying the pre-game festivities at Tailgate Town before the big game.
+Fans from all over the country gathered at Toyota Stadium in Frisco, TX to watch the North Dakota State Bison take on the James Madison Dukes.
+NDSU defeated JMU for its sixth FCS title.
+Before the game, more than 200 fans from both schools made the responsibility pledge while enjoying the pre-game festivities at Tailgate Town.

 • Many, if not most of those lives would have been saved if people did not drive when they were impaired by alcohol or if they used sober, designated drivers or if they simply wore their seat belts.

 • Statistics and research clearly show that 21-34 year old males are the demographic most likely to be involved in an automobile crash, drive when impaired by alcohol, and fail to buckle up.